seanpringle/goomwwm/goomwwm.md

 -contract
-:	Set an X11 key name to contract the active window to fill an underlying space without obscuring any other window that would then be fully visible (default: XK_Contract).
+:	Set an X11 key name to contract the active window to fill an underlying space without obscuring any other window in the current tag that would then be fully visible (default: XK_Contract).
 Opposite of -expand.

 	goomwwm -contract BackSpace